cornell-ece5745/ece5745-S02-back-end/docs/index.md

 You can use the `debug-` targets to view the final design in Cadence Innovus.

-    % make debug-signoff
+    % make debug-cadence-innovus-place-route

-*To Do On Your Own:* Modify the `setup-design.mk` file to target a much more aggressive clock period of only 300ps.
+*To Do On Your Own:* Modify the `construct.py` file to target a much more aggressive clock period of only 300ps.
 Use the automated ASIC flow to push the four-stage registered incrementer through the flow again.
-Then use `debug-signoff` to bring the final deisgn up in Cadence Innovus.
+Then use `debug-cadence-innovus-place-route` to bring the final deisgn up in Cadence Innovus.
 Explore the design to see how the tool has placed and routed the more complex incrementers.
 Use the `report_timing` and `report_area` commands to look at the critical path and area.